MicrosoftDocs/query-docs/query-languages/dax/data-analysis-expressions-dax-reference.md

 # Data Analysis Expressions (DAX) Reference
 Data Analysis Expressions (DAX) is a library of functions and operators that can be combined to build formulas and expressions in Microsoft SQL Server Analysis Services, Power Pivot in Excel, and Power BI Desktop.

-## In This Section
+## Sections
-[New DAX Functions](new-dax-functions.md) - This article describes new DAX functions included in SQL Server 2016 Analysis Services, Power Pivot in Excel 2016, and Power BI Desktop.
+[New DAX Functions](new-dax-functions.md) - This article describes new DAX functions included in SQL Server Analysis Services, Power Pivot in Excel, and Power BI Desktop.

 [DAX Function Reference](dax-function-reference.md) - Topics in this section provide in-depth technical reference information for each of the over 200 different DAX functions.
 Functions are divided into categories such as Statistical, Filter, Data and Time, etc.